kyamagu/skia-python/README.m116.md

   consistently between `m87` and `m116` (`m88`, `m98`, `m103` were examined).
   skia-python `m87` accesses just over ~1000 at link time, and possibly another 100 or two via `dynamic_cast`'ing at runtime.
-Less than ~800 of them has exact equivalents in m116.
+Less than ~800 of them has exact equivalents in `m116`.
 A good proportion of the 200+ differ by additional arguments, often with defaults (e.g. `skia.SamplingOptions()`).
 A few with not-useful arguments have them removed.
   Some of the rest, like the Image I/O routines and Surface routines, are considered too often used and too important, and are emulated in m116.
 The rest ... read on:

-* Be **WARN**'ed: some `m87` APIs are removed when there are no obvious new-equivalents, or possible emulations with `m116`.
+* Be **WARN**'ed: some `m87` APIs (about 5% in total, many in the `ImageFilter` namespace) are removed/disabled when there are no obvious new-equivalents, or not-too-troblesome emulations with `m116`.
 The "AttributeError" error mentioned above.

 * Where it is possible, when `m87` APIs disappear, emulations with m116 is done.
 So these are "new emulations of old APIs".
 While they work,